Asian Furniture Worth a Look

 Chinese and Japanese offerings have had a great influence on Western furniture and modern design.
-Bedroom furniture pieces such as the platform bed and futon, as well as stacked chests and trunks are examples of Asian-inspired furniture that is practical and compact, and at the same time stylish and sophisticated.
+Bedroom furniture pieces such as the platform bed and futon, and stacked chests and trunks are examples of Asian-inspired furniture that is practical and compact, and stylish and sophisticated.

-Composed of ebony, teak and rosewood, Chinese furnitureoften bears an inlay of semi-precious materials like lapis lazuli, jade and mother-of-pearl.
-Symmetrical construction, miter joints and copper, brass or pewter brackets are often employed to create a clean profile that enhances a modern, cosmopolitan living space.
+Composed of ebony, teak and rosewood, Chinese furniture often bears an inlay of semi-precious materials like lapis lazuli, jade and mother-of-pearl.
+Symmetrical construction, miter joints and copper, brass or pewter brackets are used to create a clean profile that enhances a modern, cosmopolitan living space.

 Space-saving savvy puts Japanese-inspired furniture high on the list of city dwellers and dorm room denizens alike.
 If you love your sleek, streamlined platform bed and couldn’t live without your stowaway futon, you owe your admiration to the ingenuity of a culture that traditionally shuns large, overwrought furniture.

 Much contemporary furniture owes its inspiration to ancient Oriental designs.
-The beauty of a piece was found in its usefulness and construction.
-Simplicity of design was valued more than ostentatious and gaudy overindulgence.
+We found the beauty of a piece in its usefulness and construction.
+They valued simplicity of design more than ostentatious and gaudy overindulgence.

 We can say the same for today’s modern furniture, especially bedroom furniture, where sleek and simple equals stylish and sophisticated.